rrerusu/language-translation/README.md

  - Testing conversion from English to Spanish using Translation API from [NLP Cloud](https://nlpcloud.com/)
  - Translating Spanish back to English using ChatGPT from [OpenAI](https://openai.com/)

+#### Rev 2: English-to-Spanish-to-English updates

+ - Fix output to return translated text and final response
+ - Replace all hard-coded values with place-holders
+ - Encrypted APIKeys

 ### parent-pom